-The new Kershaw Eris folding knife was just released at SHOT Show 2017.
+The new Kershaw Eris folding knife was released at this year’s SHOT Show.
 Though a fairly straight-forward and simple design, the new Eris has some nice features that could make it a viable on-duty or off-duty EDC pocket knife.

-The concept of a pocket knife has been around for perhaps millenia, but in the last 150 years or so the designs and features have changed quite a bit.
-From daggers to folders, and everything in between, a good pocket knife is not only handy for practical jobs, but could be a last-ditch tool for life-and-death self-defense.
+The concept of a pocket knife has been around for perhaps millennia, but in the last 150 years or so the designs and features have changed quite a bit.
+From daggers to folders, and everything in between, a good pocket knife is not only handy for practical jobs but could be a last-ditch tool for life-and-death self-defense.

 Kershaw Eris Details